HusoUK/EmilyLilyCreationsWebShop/README.md

 # EmilyLilyCreationsWebShop

-An ongoing project for my wife, with the end goal of a web shop for her hand-made creations.
+A website project I created for my wife to display her hand-made jewelery creations.

+I would eventually like to create her a web shop, but may choose to do this in a difference framework and/ or language.